mahnaz007/ImagePreprocessing/docs/usage.md

 ### Step 1: Set Up Proxy Identification

-Before running Nextflow, ensure that you have set the proxy variables that allow Singularity to access the internet through your proxy.
-Typically, the required commands  looks like this:
+Before running Nextflow or cloning a GitHub repository, ensure that you have set the proxy variables that allow Singularity and Git to access the internet through your proxy.
+Typically, the required commands look like this:

 ```bash
 nic